-The time plot chart allows you to create line charts, stair-step charts,
+The time plot chart allows you to create line charts, stair-step charts, and scatter plots.

 For example, the table below has four columns:

 The data for the x values are found in the Time column, and the data for the y values are found in the Content column.
 Each row defines a single point, with the given x and y value.

 The other columns are used to categorize each point.
 The chart shown at the beginning of this section categorized points first by the value in the Queue column, then by the value in the Type column.
 Each unique Queue column value adds an additional axis, and each unique Type value adds a unique color.

 Given the table shown above, you could use the Type column to determine which axis to put the point on, and the Queue column to determine what color the point should be.
 If you did, the chart might look as follows:

 The two plots shown previously display the same data points, but they are categorized into different axis groups, and into different color groups.